Arbor Day: Planting for the Future

 What makes us truly wealthy isn't the money in our pockets, but the knowledge we possess.
 Information and

-knowledge are available to all of us regardless of how much money our family has or doesn't have.
+knowledge are available to us regardless of how much money our family has or doesn't have.
 Students explore

 all the resources available to them at the library, including computers, videos, books, and a place to retreat from

 the hectic world.